 In some cases, direct mail was included.
 Here are pieces that complimented the emails with the same look. and feel.

 Direct mail pieces mailed out by USPS within 4 business days after users clicked on banner ads

-In totality, these are only a few examples of geo-fencing campaigns we have executed for serval clients in numerous industries.
-These all resulted in a great return on investment for our clients.
+In totality, these are only a few examples of geo-fencing campaigns we have executed for several clients in numerous industries.
+These campaigns all resulted in a great return on investment for our clients.
 Over 2,000 people visited Saccucci and over 900 visited Prestige Auto Mart.
 Over 40 people visited Rob Levine’s office in just month one of his campaign.
 We have collected tens of thousands of emails for remarketing, acquired new customers, sold vehicles, steered website traffic, and drove additional online and in-store purchases.